Revised March 2014

 - Fact-check your posts.
 Always evaluate your contribution’s accuracy and truthfulness.
 Before posting any online material, ensure that the material is accurate, truthful and without factual error.

-- Spell and grammar check everything.
-Content never disappears entirely once it’s been posted.
+- Spell- and grammar-check everything.
+Content never disappears entirely once it has been posted.

 - Correct errors promptly.
-If you find that your blog entry contains an error or mistake, correct it.
+If you find that your blog entry or social post contains an error or mistake, correct it.
 Since transparency is key, admit your mistake, apologize if necessary, correct it and move on.

-- While a blog itself is not subject to the limitation on commercial speech, the content of a blog can be.
-The content must be informative only and nothing in the content should propose a commercial transaction or be for the purpose of directly gaining a commercial transaction.
+- Blogs are part of social media.
+While a blog itself is not subject to the limitations on commercial speech, the content of a blog can be.
+The content must be informative only, and nothing in the content should propose a commercial transaction or be for the purpose of directly gaining a commercial transaction.
 The threshold question to ask is, “Does the content articulate commercial speech in any way?”
-If so, it’s likely that it will be subject to state rules.
+If so, it is likely that it will be subject to state rules.

-- When posting to a blog, refrain from posting about controversial or potentially inflammatory subjects, including politics, sex, religion or any other non-business related subjects.
-Keep the tone of your comments respectful and informative, never condescending or “loud.”
-Use sentence case format, not capital letters.
+- When posting to a blog or social media site, refrain from writing about controversial or potentially inflammatory subjects, including politics, sex, religion or any other non-business-related subjects.
+Keep the tone of your comments respectful and informative, never condescending or berating.
+Use sentence-case format, not capital letters.
 Stick to this maxim whenever you are contributing to any blogs or social and professional networks.

 - If in doubt, don’t!

 - Avoid forums where there is little control over what you know to be confidential information.
-In the world of social networking, there is often a breach of confidentiality when someone e-mails an attorney or posts a comment congratulating him or her on representation of a specific client or on a specific case.
-Often these things are being discussed in the social network circles – it’s how attorneys are establishing credibility – so be very selective and thoughtful about where you post and how you reply – or not.
+For example, in the world of social networking, there is often a breach of confidentiality when someone emails an attorney or posts a comment congratulating him or her on representation of a specific client or on a specific case.

-- Respect the privacy of your partners and associates as well as the opinions of others.
-Before sharing a comment, post, picture or video about a client or other attorney through any type of social media or network, obtaining the client’s or attorney’s consent is not only a courtesy, it is a requirement.
+- Respect the privacy of your partners and associates, as well as the opinions of others.
+Before sharing a comment, post, picture or video about a client or other attorney through any type of social media, obtaining the client’s or attorney’s consent is not only a courtesy, it also is a requirement.

 - Responding to a negative post.
-If a blogger or any other online participant posts an inaccurate, accusatory or negative comment about the firm or any firm clients, do not engage in the conversation without prior approval of (NAME).
+If a blogger or any other online participant posts an inaccurate, accusatory or negative comment about the firm or any firm clients, do not engage in the conversation without prior approval of [CONTACT NAME].

 - Posting recommendations for colleagues.
-Posting recommendations of colleagues is a tool of professional social networking sites.
+Recommending colleagues is a tool of professional social networking sites.
 The recommendations and comments you post about other current and former firm attorneys can have consequences, even if you are making the recommendations personally and not on behalf of the firm.
-Therefore, we ask that you clear all potential recommendations and comments with (NAME) for anyone who is or was ever associated with the firm.
-(NOTE: or give time limit, such as “anyone associated with the firm in the past # years.”)
+Therefore, we ask that you clear all potential recommendations and comments with [CONTACT NAME] for anyone who is or was ever associated with the firm.
+(NOTE TO FIRM: You could give a time limit, such as “anyone associated with the firm in the past # years.”)

 - Responding directly to a journalist.
-If you are contacted directly by a journalist regarding issues of concern to the firm, clear the query with NAME before responding.
+If you are contacted directly by a journalist regarding issues of concern to the firm, clear the query with [CONTACT NAME] before responding.